bazelbuild/bazel-blog/_posts/2018-10-05-remote-build-execution.md

   - EricBurnett
 ---

+**Update: Google Cloud RBE is no longer available to external customers**

 Remote Build Execution can accelerate your software builds and tests and help you cut infrastructure costs.
 This Bazel-compatible service is now available on Google Cloud Platform (GCP) in alpha.